-- Educational assistants and cafeteria personnel do not report to work and will be paid for the day. - Supervisors, coordinators, technicians, maintenance, office personnel, mechanics and custodians are expected to report to the office/building as soon as possible depending upon road conditions. - Any employee who is expected to report but is not able to come to work must use a personal day or vacation day. - Any person who is not expected to report will not have pre-arranged personal days and sick leave deducted.
+- Educational assistants and cafeteria personnel do not report to work and will be paid for the day. - Supervisors, coordinators, technicians, maintenance, office personnel, mechanics and custodians are expected to report to the office/building as soon as possible depending upon road conditions.
+Directives will be provided by your supervisor. - Any employee who is expected to report but is not able to come to work must use a personal day or vacation day. - Any person who is not expected to report will not have pre-arranged personal days and sick leave deducted.